Self-confinement of relativistic pair beams in magnetized interstellar plasmas: the case of pulsar X-ray filaments

 \item Background magnetic energy: ${B_0^2}/{(8 \pi n_0 m_e c^2)} = \sigma/2$, where $\sigma$ is the magnetization parameter;

 \item Background thermal energy: ${k_B T_{\rm ISM}}/{m_e c^2} = \Delta \gamma$, where $T_{\rm ISM}$ is the temperature of the background plasma and $k_B$ is the Boltzmann constant.

 \end{itemize} We assume $\sigma/2 = \Delta \gamma$ in all simulations, consistent with the conditions expected in the ISM.
 We also check the dependence on the dimensionless beam temperature ${k_B T_b}/{m_e c^2} = \Delta \gamma_b$.
 The simulations are performed with the PIC code Tristan-MP \cite{spitkovsky05}, using normalizations $\omega_{pe}^{-1} = (m_e / 4\pi n_0 e^2)^{1/2}$ for time and $d_e = c / \omega_{pe}$ for length.
 2D runs employ 10 cells per $d_e$, while 3D runs have 5 cells per $d_e$.
 Each species of the beam or background plasma is modeled with 18 macroparticles per cell (ppc) in 2D and 9 in 3D.
 Different beam-to-background density ratios $\alpha$ are implemented by adjusting the weight of beam particles, while keeping the same number of beam and background macroparticles per cell.
 The fiducial domain spans $48 \times 48\, d_e^2$ in 2D and $256 \times 256 \times 128\, d_e^3$ in 3D.
-A larger 2D run with $200 \times 200\, d_e^2$ is discussed in the Supplemental Material.
-Further tests demonstrating numerical convergence are in the Supplemental Material.
+Larger 2D runs with $200 \times 200\, d_e^2$ and $1000 \times 1000 \, d_e^2$ presented in the End Matter confirm our conclusions.
+Further tests demonstrating numerical convergence are in the End Matter.